E12

 - 4. Firmware update:

-- Update thermostat firmware to the latest version to fix known RTC or scheduling bugs.
+- Update the thermostat firmware to the latest version to fix known RTC or scheduling bugs.

-- 5. Replace thermostat if RTC hardware is faulty:
+- 5. Replace the thermostat if the RTC hardware is faulty:

-- If time drifts excessively or resets frequently despite stable power and correct settings, the internal RTC hardware may be defective and the thermostat should be replaced.
+- If the time drifts excessively or resets frequently despite stable power and correct settings, the internal RTC hardware may be defective, and the thermostat should be replaced.

 When to call a professional: For integrated building management systems, consult the system integrator to ensure time synchronization across all devices.